 Loan completion times were also found to have improved between September and October, averaging around 11 days compared to the previous 12 days.

-The Finance & Leasing Association (FLA) reported a major spike in second charge lending in August, fuelled primarily by pent-up demand being released on the sector following the first national lockdown.
+The Finance & Leasing Association (FLA) reported a major spike in second-charge in August, fuelled primarily by pent-up demand being released on the sector following the first national lockdown.

-Going forwards, experts believe that activity will double by the end of the current quarter.
+Going forward, experts believe that activity will double by the end of the current quarter.

 The message from the secured loan industry is very clear: It is business as usual in lockdown 2, with no significant changes or restrictions to criteria announced following the PM’s announcement of a second lockdown.

-When coronavirus hit in March lending figures dropped over 80% but this time round it is very different as October showed the biggest monthly growth of 2020.
+When the coronavirus hit in March, lending figures dropped over 80%, but this time around it is very different as October showed the biggest monthly growth of 2020.

-The optimism stems from several lenders announcing a securitisation in recent weeks.
-First, we saw Pepper Money owned by Optimum Credit announce the first securitisation (specifically for second charges) since the start of the pandemic to the tune of £277m and a huge easing of criteria followed to ensure a return to pre-COVID-19 lending levels in the coming months.
+The optimism stems from several lenders announcing securitization in recent weeks.
+First, we saw Pepper Money, owned by Optimum Credit, announce the first securitization (specifically for second charges) since the start of the pandemic to the tune of £277 million, and a huge easing of criteria followed to ensure a return to pre-COVID-19 lending levels in the coming months.

-West One parent company Enra Specialist Finance also announced their first ever securitisation of £267m to be split across their first and second charge products.
+West One parent company a Specialist Finance also announced their first-ever securitization of £267 million to be split across their first and second-charge products.